1601-mma2013/The-Journey-of-Life/README.md

 ####Risks

-- The notifications cannot reached to the users when the device or the users' phones is out of battery.
+- The notifications cannot reach to the users when the device or the users' phones is out of battery.
 - Users do not notice the messages when they are answering a call.

 ####Obstacles